#50 Volkswagen XL Sport – Futuristic and revolutionary

 A merger of motorcycle and vehicle technologies

+Merging into the roofline is the rear hatch that conceals the Ducati engine, the 7-speed DSG and 107 litres of luggage space.
 A red LED ribbon follows the shape of the rear section.
 At the sides, the ribbon is framed by another, vertical, LED element which serves to emphasise the width of the XL Sport.
 Lastly a large black diffuser merges almost seamlessly into the completely enclosed underbody and is finished at each side with a chrome exhaust tailpipe.

 View from above